hed-standard/hed-specification/README.md

 still in use in the [HEADIT archive](https://headit.ucsd.edu).

 A major redesign of HED, HED-2G released in 2016 (4.0.0 <= schema version < 8.0.0),
-orthongonalized the vocabularly terms and introduced parentheses for grouping modifiers with the terms they modify, resulting in much improved annotation.
+orthogonalized the vocabulary terms and introduced parentheses for grouping modifiers with the terms they modify, resulting in much improved annotation.

 The second majoring restructuring, HED-3G (7.x.x < schema version),